RalphAyala/Kingdom/people.md

 You ran out of money and your people left you.
+The end.